p-ssanders/rabbitmq-demo/README.md

 A single message listener is registered to asynchronously consume messages from the queue.
 Messages are acknowledged manually to demonstrate the ability to process before acknowledgement.

-Both the exchange, and the queue are durable, and auto-delete.
+Both the exchange, and the queue are durable (the queue will survive a broker restart), and auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes).

 ##  Build